dcunited001/dcunited001.github.io/_drafts/oneirontology-engineering-cultural-touchstones-for-mythos.md

 belief system will need to change three generations from now?
 This is a paradox in context of many religions' reliance on steadfastness as justification for validity of their belief system.
 It's not like Jesus pitched an amendment mechanism for Christianity.
-How do modernization and the Singularity affect the peculiarities of religious evolution?
+How do the Singularity and modernization affect the peculiarities of religious evolution?
 After the Singularity, many anticipate technological stagnation, but increasing pace of change is definitely a problem beforehand.
+Is the next stage in humanity's evolution finite?

+Consider another case of our future where we instead lose the knowledge/tools to comprehend in another Dark Age.
+How would we update the package of myths so that ideas remain readily consumable and relevant?

-Too much flexibility and offshoot organizations will reduce the capacity for the religion's social institutions to benefit society.
+Too much flexibility and offshoot organizations reduce capacity for the religion's social institutions to benefit society.
 There is more risk when movements branch outwards before there is enough precipitation of identity and shared culture.

 And this is all before you reach the pragmatic traps of founding a religion.
 People forget that even the most devout worshippers are